+For a single CB Response server:

 '''

-For a single Cb Response server:

 service cb-enterprise restart

-For clustered Cb Response servers:
+For clustered CB Response servers:

+/usr/share/ch/chcluster_stop

+'''

+'''

 /usr/share/cb/cbcluster stop

 /usr/share/cb/cbcluster start

 '''

 Deploying a VDI Support Plug-in

 When implementing VDI, you can either use the existing default plug-in or create your own.
 The default plug-in uses a sensor-provided client hostname and DNS name to correlate to an existing Sensor ID.
 You can create additional plug-ins that correlate the sensor to an existing Sensor ID based on other characteristics of the system, for example, a MAC address or an IP address.